 Self-compassion is a loving practice of being patient, using kind and gentle language, and being actively soothing to yourself.

 When you’re practicing self-compassion, you will feel less stressed and more resilient.

-Researchers from Stanford University did a study and demonstrated that those who practice self-compassion experience less distress, anxiety, depression, and shame.
-Practicing self-compassion also increases feelings of well-being, like optimism, connectedness, and self confidence.
+Researchers from Stanford University did a study and demonstrated that those who practice self-compassion experienced less distress, anxiety, depression, and shame.
+Practicing self-compassion also increases feelings of well-being, like optimism, connectedness, and self-confidence.

 To start practicing self-compassion, you can talk to yourself as you would talk to your best friend.